abpframework/abp/docs/en/Audit-Logging.md

 * `ApplicationName`: If multiple applications saving audit logs into a single database, set this property to your application name, so you can distinguish the logs of different applications.
 * `IgnoredTypes`: A list of `Type`s to be ignored for audit logging.
 If this is an entity type, changes for this type of entities will not be saved.
 This list is also used while serializing the action parameters.
 * `EntityHistorySelectors`: A list of selectors those are used to determine if an entity type is selected for saving the entity change.
 See the section below for details.
 * `Contributors`: A list of `AuditLogContributor` implementations.
-The only pre-built contributor is the `AspNetCoreAuditLogContributor` class which sets the related properties for an HTTP request.
-You can build your own contributors.
-See the Audit Log Contributors section below for details.
+A contributor is a way of extending the audit log system.
+See the "Audit Log Contributors" section below.

 ### Entity History Selectors